Near Bridgend, Isle of Islay

 - Sets of towels

 Bed linen and towels are INCLUDED.
-The first £15 of electricity INCLUDED with any additional usage payable by meter reading at the end of your stay.
+The first £35 of electricity INCLUDED (not inclusive of electric car charging) with any additional usage payable by meter reading at the end of your stay.
 Heating is by oil central heating (first £20 INCLUDED with any additional payable at the end of your stay) and open fire (starter pack INCLUDED).
 A maximum of 1 dog is welcome at an additional charge (1 large, 1 medium or 1 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).